akrausesap/personservicekubernetes/README.md

 ### Run the Scenario

-After deployyment you can access the swagger documentation under https://{kymahost}/swagger-ui.html.
+After deployment you can access the swagger documentation under https://{kymahost}/swagger-ui.html.
 Here you should execute the POST against `/api/v1/applicationconnector/registration`.
 This will perform step 3 of the pairing process.

 ![Remote Environment Registration Screenshot](images/remoteenvironmentregistration.png)